webnovel

 "Demiurge."
 When I said the god's name aloud, the staff pulsed.
 The petals on it blossomed, revealing the runes written on its inner petals.
 Something told me this was a gift from god.
 "This could go for a few hundred gold at least!"

 The petals shriveled when i said that.
-I got the sense it was sentient, aware of what I just said.
+I got the sense it was sentient, aware of what I was saying.

 Leaning the staff against the desk, I studied the book that was open on my desk.
 The page it was open to was blank until I touched the pages inside it.
 Black words of swirling letter and depictions of well drawn beasts manifested on the cream white pages.
 The book must have had over two hundred pages and each page was full from cover to cover.